Learn All About the Most Expensive Hermès Birkin Bags

 The Himalaya Birkin: An Homage to Majesty

 The Himalaya Birkin comes both with and without diamonds.
 The Diamond Himalaya is infamous for being the most expensive handbag ever sold at auction.
-In 2017, the Diamond Himalaya Birkin sold for over $400,000 USD.
-The Birkin’s estimated retail price was $300,000 USD, but the rarity of the Hermès bag drove the price point up at auction.
+In 2022, Sptheby's sold a Diamond Himalaya Birkin 30 for over $440,000 USD.
+The Birkin’s estimated retail price was $300,000 USD, but the rarity of the Hermès bag drives the price.
 It is constructed out of Niloticus crocodile skin dyed in a white and grey gradient.
 The unique coloring of the Hermès bag is intended to evoke the white-capped peaks of the Himalaya Mountains.
 This coloring pairs perfectly with 18-karat white gold hardware, which is itself studded with white diamonds.
 The cadena lock alone is comprised of 68.4 grams of 18-karat white gold and encrusted with 40 white round brilliant diamonds, totaling 1.64 carats.
 On the bag, three different structural elements of the Birkin—the Touret, the Pontets, and the Plaques de Sanglons—feature more than 200 diamonds for a total of 8.2 carats.
 These precious materials enhance the exquisite coloring of the crocodile.
 Celebrated for their artistry, Himalaya Birkins are a rare find for collectors and are in high demand with or without diamonds.
 Himalaya Birkins generally sell at higher prices in the secondary market than other crocodile Birkin bags depending on the condition and age of the bag.
+In 2021, the Himalaya Birkin 25 was the most sought after size and sold for over $300,000 at Sotheby's.

 The Diamond Birkin: The Epitome of Luxury